-In this paper, we adopt single-particle diagnosis approach23 for efficient identification of new crystal structures.
-In the single-particle diagnosis approach, starting powders are mixed in compositions of machine learning prediction and fired under predetermined conditions.
-Then, well grown particles of about 10 μm in size are hand-picked in an optical microscope from the fired samples.
-As well grown particles are usually single crystals, it is not necessary to have the whole sample be a single phase at this stage.
-The picked particles are then characterized one by one using scanning electron microscopy energy dispersive x-ray spectroscopy (SEM-EDX) to evaluate ratios of cations, followed by a single-crystal XRD analysis to reveal the crystal structures.
+In this paper, we adopt the single-particle diagnosis approach23 for efficient identification of new crystal structures.
+In the singleparticle diagnosis approach, starting powders are mixed in compositions of machine learning prediction and fired under predetermined conditions.
+Then, well grown particles of about 10 μ m in size are hand-picked in an optical microscope from the fired samples.
+As well-grown particles are usually single crystals, it is not necessary for the whole sample to be a single phase at this stage.
+The picked particles are then characterized one by one using scanning electron microscopy energy dispersive x-ray (SEM-EDX) spectroscopy to evaluate ratios of cations, followed by a single-crystal XRD analysis to reveal the crystal structures.
 The ability to identify phases and crystal structures of single particles even from mixed-phase samples is a great strength of the single-particle diagnosis approach.
-Hirosaki et al. successfully discovered new phosphor materials using this approach.23 We adopt this approach to LaN-Si3N4-AlN pseudo-ternary system to search new nitrides.
+Hirosaki et al. successfully discovered new phosphor materials using this approach.23 We adopted this approach to the LaN-Si3N4-AlN pseudo-ternary system to search new nitrides.

 II.
-Methods
+METHODS